dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 𝑀 by 𝜌 ˙𝑉,

 where ˙𝑉 is the rate of volume change.
-(In acoustics, ˙𝑉 is often called the source strength 𝑄—for example, in the classic work The Physics 1 cm
+(In acoustics, ˙𝑉 is often called the source strength 𝑄 — for example, in the classic work The Physics 1 cm

 of Musical Instruments [15, p.
 172].
 However, for the sake of the analogy with electromagnetism, it is more consistent to make the source strength ˙